|1 May 2017 12:32 AM GMT Sign in|

 Areas of intervention

-National and international partners, including private sector, are contributing approximately 55% of the financial resources via matching Funds.
+National and international partners, including private sector, are contributing approximately 55% of the financial resources via matching Funds (for a total of over $38,500,000 in matching funds).

 SDG Fund Joint Programmes are supported through matching funds by the following contributors: Australia, Bangladesh, Bolivia, Canada, Colombia, Côte d'Ivoire, El Salvador, European Commission, Guatemala, Honduras, Italy, Netherlands, Norway, Paraguay, Peru, Philippines, Portugal, Sierra Leone, Sri Lanka, Sweden, Tanzania, United Kingdom/DFID, USA/USAID and Viet Nam.

 The SDG-F is financing Joint Programmes with a total budget of $67,000,000 in 22 different countries across four regions (Africa, Arab States, Asia and the Pacific and Latin America and the Caribbean) bringing together 14 different UN Agencies.